What’s new with Google Analytics 4? A guide for tour operators

 This means from July 2023 onwards, if you have not yet set up Google Analytics 4, you will no longer be able to track data using Google Analytics.
 Even if you set up Google Analytics 4 then, you’ll still have a lag period in which you won’t have any data.

-Run Universal Analytics and Google Analytics 4 simultaneously
+Run Universal Analytics and GA4 simultaneously

 We highly recommend setting up your Google Analytics 4 account today so it can start tracking your data alongside your Universal Analytics account.